How to Register a Vehicle in Alabama

 A DOR agent will check your compliance of the state insurance law through the Alabama Online Insurance Verification System (OIVS).
 If your vehicle insurance cannot be verified online, you will be required to furnish a valid insurance proof, such as your policy card.
 In such cases, you will also need official identification proof, such as an AL drivers license.

 Vehicle Inspection/Smog Inspection/VIN Inspection Requirements in Alabama

-When registering a vehicle in Alabama, car owners may be required to submit their cars to a VIN inspection, depending on their circumstances.
+Alabama does not require residents to submit their vehicle to an emissions test.
+However, car owners may be required to submit their cars to a VIN inspection, depending on their circumstances.
 For instance, motorists getting a car registration after transferring an out-of-state vehicle will have to bring the vehicle to their county registration office for a VIN inspection.
 The state DOR also requires an inspection of the vehicle identification number for vehicles exempted from the state titling laws.